mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 An NRD kernel is not valid within a specified number of blocks of a previous duplicate instance of the same NRD kernel.
 We define duplicate here as two NRD kernels sharing the same public excess commitment.
 NRD kernels with different excess commitments are not treated as duplicates.
 An NRD kernel and a non-NRD kernel (plain kernel, coinbase kernel etc.) sharing the same excess commitment are not treated as duplicates.

 An NRD kernel has an associated _relative_ lock height.
 For a block containing this kernel to be valid, no duplicate instance of the kernel can exist in any previous block closer within this relative height.
-For example a transaction containing an NRD kernel with relative lock height 1440 (approx 24 hours) is included in a block at height 1000000.
+For example, a transaction containing an NRD kernel with relative lock height 1440 (24 hours) is included in a block at height 1000000.
 This block is only valid if no duplicate instance of this kernel exists in any block from height 998560 (h-1440) to height 999999 (h-1).
 If no duplicate instance of the kernel exists within this range then the lock criteria is met.
-If a duplicate exists outside of this range, earlier than block 998,560 then the lock criterai is still met and the block is valid.
-Thus the lock defaults to "fail open" and only recent history need be looked at.
+If a duplicate exists outside of this range, earlier than block 998,560 then the lock criteria is still met and the block is valid.
+Thus, the lock defaults to "fail open" and only recent history need be looked at.
 A kernel can be delayed by the existence of a previous kernel.
 The _non-existence_ of a previous kernel has no impact on the lock criteria.
 Note that this implies the _first_ occurrence of any NRD kernel meets the lock criteria trivially.

 Each node maintains an index of _recent_ NRD kernels to enable efficient checking of NRD relative lock heights.
 Note we only need to index NRD locks and we only need to index those within recent history.
 Relative locks longer than 7 days are not valid.
 This is believed to be sufficient to cover all proposed use cases.